 Price is a huge factor for many people looking to buy a motorcycle.
 If you fall into that category, you'll probably want to choose a Honda.
 They have a wide product line with various options, including several cost-effective motorcycles.

 While Harley bikes are designed for comfort and reliability, they carry a high price tag.
 Also, as they have long been a reputable brand, many people pay for that respect.

-In terms of variety, Honda has several different options to choose from.
+In terms of variety, Honda has several different options to choose from, and a wide variety on display at your local motorcycle dealership.
 If you're picky or want something for a specific need, selecting a Honda could be a perfect choice.
 While Harley does have a decent product line with different options, Honda has a much larger selection.
-Especially if you're a beginner at motorcycle riding, Honda will be your best bet.
-Honda carries sport bikes, cruisers, scooters, and more.
+Especially if you're a new rider, Honda will be your best bet.
+Honda carries many different types of motorcycles including sport bikes, cruiser motorcycles, scooters, and more.

 Top 5 Best Harley Motorcycles of All Time

-Now that you understand more about Harleys, let's jump into the best Harley bikes to ever hit the streets:
+Now that you understand more about Harleys, let's jump into the best Harley motorcycle models to ever hit the streets:

 1. 1915 11F

 This was when the Harley bike was taken to new heights.
 The 1915 11F motorcycle was the first Harley Davidson with a three-speed transmission, automatic oiler, and huge intake valves.
 These features allowed the bike to skyrocket up to 11 hp, which was incredible at the time.